zoom/zoom-sample-webhookapp/README.md

 # Sample Zoom Webhook App
 This is a sample app that demonstrates how to automate a part of the Webinar communications workflow using Zoom Webhooks, Zoom API and Sendgrid Email API.
-This tool is still being developed and more features will be added soon.
-This Readme is intended to help you get started with the app with its existing features and a comprehensive documentation will be provided in the [Marketplace Developer Docs](https://marketplace.zoom.us/docs/guides) after the project is complete.

 **Prerequisites:**
 * [Zoom account](https://zoom.us) with Webinar License